bigstepinc/jmeter-cassandra-custom-sampler/README.md

-#Custom JMeter sampler for Cassandra/Datastax
+#Custom JMeter sampler for Cassandra/DataStax

-This is a custom java sampler class that can be used to benchmark Cassandra/Datastax.
+This is a custom java sampler class that can be used to benchmark Cassandra/DataStax.
-It was tested against Datastax 4.5
+It was tested against DataStax 4.5

 Version 0.1 (alpha)